MANTRA-Chain/mantra-dex/contracts/pool-manager/README.md

 # Pool Manager

-The Pool Manager is a contract that handles pools in the Migaloo DEX.
+The Pool Manager is a contract that handles AMM pools.

 Pools can contain two or three assets and are used to provide liquidity to the DEX.
 The Pool Manager is responsible for creating pools and handling swaps, whether they are single or multi-hop operations.